California: Geography

 To the east of the Sierra Nevada are Owens Valley and Mono Lake, an essential migratory bird habitat.
 In the western part of the state is Clear Lake, the largest freshwater lake by area entirely in California.
 Although Lake Tahoe is larger, it is divided by the California/Nevada border.
-The Sierra Nevada falls to Arctic temperatures in winter and has several dozen small glaciers, including Palisade Glacier, the southernmost glacier in the United States.
+The Sierra Nevada falls to Arctic temperatures in winter and has several dozen small glaciers, including Palisade Glacier, the southernmost glacier in the U.S.

 The Tulare Lake was the largest freshwater lake west of the Mississippi River.
 A remnant of Pleistocene-era Lake Corcoran, Tulare Lake dried up by the early 20th century after its tributary rivers were diverted for agricultural irrigation and municipal water uses.

-About 45 percent of the state's total surface area is covered by forests, and California's diversity of pine species is unmatched by any other state.
+About 45% of the state's total surface area is covered by forests, and California's diversity of pine species is unmatched by any other state.
 California contains more forestland than any other state except Alaska.
 Many of the trees in the California White Mountains are the oldest in the world; an individual bristlecone pine is over 5,000 years old.

 In the south is a large inland salt lake, the Salton Sea.
 The south-central desert is called the Mojave; to the northeast of the Mojave lies Death Valley, which contains the lowest and hottest place in North America, the Badwater Basin at −279 ft.
 The horizontal distance from the bottom of Death Valley to the top of Mount Whitney is less than 90 mi.
 Indeed, almost all of southeastern California is arid, hot desert, with routine extreme high temperatures during the summer.
 The southeastern border of California with Arizona is entirely formed by the Colorado River, from which the southern part of the state gets about half of its water.

 A majority of California's cities are located in either the San Francisco Bay Area or the Sacramento metropolitan area in Northern California; or the Los Angeles area, the Inland Empire, or the San Diego metropolitan area in Southern California.
 The Los Angeles Area, the Bay Area, and the San Diego metropolitan area are among several major metropolitan areas along the California coast.

-As part of the Ring of Fire, California is subject to tsunamis, floods, droughts, Santa Ana winds, wildfires, landslides on steep terrain, and has several volcanoes.
+As part of the Ring of Fire, California is subject to tsunamis, floods, droughts, Santa Ana winds, wildfires, and landslides on steep terrain; California also has several volcanoes.
 It has many earthquakes due to several faults running through the state, the largest being the San Andreas Fault.
-About 37,000 earthquakes are recorded each year; most are too small to be felt, but two-thirds of the human risk from earthquakes lies in California.
+About 37,000 earthquakes are recorded each year; most are too small to be felt.
+Among Americans at risk of serious harm from a major earthquake, two-thirds of that population are residents of California.